 An herbicide is a product used to kill unwanted plants, much the way a pesticide is used to kill pests.
-Most often, herbicides are used to kill weeds or to clear and area of brush.
-There are synthetic and organic herbicides, but they should all be used sparingly and with great care.
+Most often, herbicides are used to kill weeds or to clear an area of brush.
+There are synthetic and organic herbicides.
+Whatever type you choose, they should all be used sparingly and with great care.
 Just because a product is organic does not mean it can't be toxic to people, pets, livestock, and "good" plants.

-Nonselective or broad spectrum herbicides are used to kill all vegetation in an area.
-Broad spectrum herbicides do not discriminate between garden plants, lawn, and weeds.
-Some of the more popular broad spectrum herbicides, like RoundUp and Brush Be Gone, contain a substance called glyphosate.
-You shouldn't have need for a nonselective herbicide very often and if you do, use it with extreme caution.
-Studies are still ongoing about the residual nature of some of these herbicides, as well as their safety around humans and other animals.
+Nonselective or broad-spectrum herbicides are used to kill all vegetation in an area.
+Broad-spectrum herbicides do not discriminate between garden plants, lawn, and weeds.
+Some of the more popular broad-spectrum herbicides contain a substance called glyphosate, which has been banned from use in some areas.
+You shouldn't need a nonselective herbicide very often and if you do, use it with extreme caution.

-Even these acetic acid products should be used only as the label specifies.
-Run off can leach into the ground and water supply.
-As for using regular household vinegar as an herbicide, I haven't had much luck with that as a weed killer at all.
+Even these acetic products should be used only as the label specifies.
+Runoff can leach into the ground and water supply.
+As for using regular household vinegar as an herbicide, the percentage of acid is too low to be effective as a weed killer.

 Herbicides can also be selective and used to kill only targeted plants, for example, crabgrass killer.
 These generally cause some form of hormone disruption in the target plant.
-Unfortunately we are seeing plants develop resistance to selective herbicides and alternating herbicides can get confusing and laborious.
+Unfortunately, we are seeing plants develop resistance to selective herbicides.

 Safe Use of Herbicides